caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

   - Designing a website or app navigation UI without a sitemap is very difficult because you don’t know what navigation items should or will be.
   - Sitemaps are the seeds, and navigation UI is the plant.

-### Review the Context for Sitemaps

-- When to use it?
+## SLIDE 12
+Sitemaps range from simple to detailed and are intended to help communicate structure.

-  - Sitemaps are generally produced after you have completed your persona and user journey work, and after you have completed your initial discovery period.
+They are generally produced after you have completed your persona and user journey work, and after you have completed your initial discovery period.

-- Why use it?
-  - Sitemaps show how the information should be structured and identify where content will sit in an organization and what needs to be produced.
+Sitemaps show how the information should be structured and identify where content will sit in an organization and what needs to be produced.
 They help explain the relationship between different pages, which helps when developing a navigation UI.
 They provide a structure upon which to begin estimates for development.
 They are the first tangible deliverable showing what you will be creating.

-> :globe_with_meridians: **Online Recommendation:** Stop sharing your screen for a moment and switch to Gallery View in Zoom to see your class on one screen.
-You can find this option in the top right.
->
-> **Ask:** "How do designers create sitemaps?"

-Students should have a broad sense of UI design systems and information structures.
-You'll introduce them to card sorting, a typical method designers use to understand and structure site content.

-## 3. Instructor Do: Card Sorting (10 min)

-> :pushpin: **Important Point:** Your goal in this section is to define card sorting and explain its benefits and importance to design work.
-This ties into today's first two learning objectives—using card sorting to understand a site’s IA and conducting open card sorting as a team.

-You'll help students move from concept to practical application as you pivot from information structure to card sorting.
-Connect the dots by explaining that card sorting is an effective form of information structure.

-As you walk students through card sorting, approach your lecture like you would a road trip: occasionally stop to invite students to share their observations.

-:globe_with_meridians: **Online Recommendation:** Have students share their thoughts in the Zoom chat or Slack.

-### Introduce Card Sorting
+## SLIDE 13
+Questions??

+## SLIDE 14
+Review

+## SLIDE 15

 *Card sorting* is an organizational method used to help design or evaluate the IA of a site.
 A "card" can be as simple as a sticky note or an index card.

 When applying card sorting, users group a website's content and develop a hierarchy themselves.
 Understanding how users group information can provide insights into the users' mental model (i.e., the users' thought process).

-### Review the Card Sorting Tool Snapshot
+## SLIDE 16
 **What is card sorting?**

 Card sorting is used to help design or evaluate the structure and natural grouping of content particularly helpful with defining the IA of a website, product, or service.